for your business and your clients

 Listing of industry brands with loyalty programs:

-We also recommend that you offer rewards to your clients Article courtesy of Paul Mitchell®
+We also recommend that you offer rewards to your clients Article courtesy of John Paul Mitchell Systems®

 Create Loyal Guests

 One way to thank your guests for their continued loyalty and entice new guests to visit your salon is by launching your own loyalty program.
 Implementing a program in your salon can be fun and lucrative.

 Loyalty Membership Form